Marceillo/kayak-blog-pp4/README.md

 #### Typography

-* The Roboto font is used as the main font for the whole project.
+* The Roboto font as the main and Lato as the secondary font for the whole project.

 [Back to Table of Contents](#table-of-contents)

 #### Imagery

-*
+* Used wireframes and lucid at the initial start and updated them as needed when changes where made .

 # Skeleton

 ## Wireframes

-The wireframes for mobile and desktop were created with [Balsamiq](https://balsamiq.com)
+The wireframes for mobile and desktop were created with [Balsamiq](lucidchart.com)
 <br>
 <details>
   <summary>Wire Frames</summary>